Our Food Editor's Best Hacks for Hosting a Stress-Free Friendsgiving

-‘Tis the season for thankfulness, camaraderie and, perhaps most importantly, all the best food.
-I’m Carrie Boyd, a senior associate food editor for Better Homes & Gardens, and this year marks the seventh annual Friendsgiving I’ve hosted (or cohosted) since my group of wine- and party-loving girlfriends declared the tradition.
+‘Tis the season for thankfulness, camaraderie, and perhaps most importantly, all the best food.
+And as the senior associate food editor for Better Homes & Gardens, this year marks the seventh annual Friendsgiving I’ve hosted (or cohosted) since my group of wine- and party-loving girlfriends declared the tradition.
 After seven years, I’ve mastered the art of a stress-free Friendsgiving—and I’m sharing my best secrets with you.

 Friendsgiving is a non-traditional holiday held before or after official Thanksgiving.
 It supplements family traditions and gives foodie friends the chance to experiment with new recipes—because you know Granny’s not letting anyone else make the pumpkin pie on actual Thanksgiving.

 This is the time to gather your squad and show appreciation for your friend group, much like you do you’re your family around the Thanksgiving dinner table.
 My crew has grown with new friends, spouses, and babies, but it’s always a night of delicious food, lots of wine, and feeling all the love and thankfulness for friends who have become family.
 It can be tempting to go all-out for an event that celebrates the people we care about most—and that can quickly eat up a lot of time, energy, and money.
 Here are a few of my favorite Friendsgiving ideas and entertaining moves for keeping your celebration low-stress and thrifty, without sacrificing any part of the celebration.